 I won't recount the whole story here, but a good friend of mine had a woman banging down his door at 3 o'clock in the morning, kicking and screaming to the point where he had to call the police.
 He'd been seen going home with another woman!

-We've all heard stories of scorned Thai women cutting off off the penis off their partner and feeding it to the ducks.
+We've all heard stories of scorned Thai women cutting off the penis of their partner and feeding it to the ducks.

 7. Pay Little Mind to Generalizations